 In other words, people who multitask are much more easily distracted.
 The implications are that multitasking makes you become less efficient and less productive.
 In this article I will show you ways to eliminate distractions and gain back your focus when working on the computer.
 The applications listed here are compatible with Windows, unless stated otherwise.
-If you are on a Mac, please see these articles for similar tools: Focus On Quality By Doing Less On Your Mac and 6 Apps To Help You Focus & Be Productive.
+If you are on a Mac, please see these articles for similar tool: 6 Apps To Help You Focus & Be Productive.

 Focus On Only One Active Window

 A great way to increase focus when you have multiple windows open, is to maximize the window you are presently working, while making the Windows taskbar auto-hide.
 This eliminates many distractions originating from running software.
 To go even further, turn off notifications for emails and IMs, e.g. set Skype to Do Not Disturb.

 Assuming you all know how to maximize a window, let me show you how to auto-hide the taskbar in Windows 7.
 Right-click the taskbar and select > Properties.
 A window will open.
 In the > Taskbar tab, check > Auto-hide the taskbar.

 An alternative to maximizing your active window is to darken inactive windows.
 This can be achieved using a tool called Jedi-Concentrate, which was previously profiled in our Directory.
 Unfortunately, it was developed for Windows XP and doesn’t work properly in Windows 7.
 You should give it a try nonetheless.